amgarton47/CS62data-structures/TextGenerator_Assignment/project/README.md

 We suggest that you write the `StringPair` class next.
 `StringPair` should represent a pair of two strings.
-Fill in the constructor, and write a `toString` method that returns something like "<string_one,string_two>".
+Fill in the constructor and override the `toString` method that will return something like `<string_one,string_two>`.
-Because we will be using these with `HashMap` you will also have to implement `equals` and `hashCode` methods that do their comparisons and computations based on *both* of the string values.
+Because we will be using `StringPair` objects in `HashMap`s you will also have to implement `equals` and `hashCode` methods (look for shortcut 1 in lecture slides) that do their comparisons and computations based on *both* of the string values.

 To make sure that you have correctly implemented these methods, you should